nielskee/draft-articles/TechnicalHiringPart2.md

 complete view of their skills, background and abilities.
 In practice, it's almost impossible for organisations to commit this sort of time.

-We also don't want to take up the candidate's time if we think there'a low probability we're going to hire them.
+As importantly, we also don't want to take up the candidate's time if we think there'a low probability we're going to hire them.
 They're busy people too.
-They're generally in full time employment, and they'll often have multiple job applications live at any given time.
+They're generally in employment, and if they're in Job Hunt Mode then they'll often have multiple job applications live at any given time.

+Screening gives you and the candidate a way of building confidence in each other - as your investment in each other grows, so does your confidence.

+So goes the theory.

+** Missing out risk
 * CV and Cover Letter
 At this stage, I'm trying to decide whether I want to have a conversation with the person.
-A phone screen takes about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.
+A phone screen might take about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.

+In front of me, I have a CV, perhaps a cover letter, possibly some links to a portfolio work.
+I probably a bunch of these at any time, from multiple candidates.

 There's only question that needs answering at this stage "Can I picture this person working as part of our team?"

-We have a CV, a cover letter, possible some links to portfolio work.
-Probably a bunch of them, from multiple candidates.

 At this stage, I'm trying to decide whether you want to have a conversation with the person - that's all, just a conversation.
 A